Colorado River Management Plan (CRMP)

-and Adds Reams of Red Tape
+Colorado River Management Plan (CRMP) Trashes Wilderness, Fair Access and Adds Reams of Red Tape for Noncommercial Boaters

-Grand Canyon National Park released the long-awaited CRMP/Final Environmental Impact Statement on Nov.
+Grand Canyon National Park released the long-awaited Colorado River Management Plan (CRMP)/Final Environmental Impact Statement (FEIS) on Nov.
 9, 2005.
 Unfortunately, it preserved all the worst elements of its preferred alternative H and adopted some even worse ones.
-The waiting list, with its embarrassing mass of patiently-waiting future permittees, is on its way out--a full 66% of waiters on the list will be thrown to the "weighted" lottery--according to the Park's own determination--and mounds of red tape with little compensation for years of waiting.
-While the Park rejected an all-reservation system as unfriendly to concessionaires and too complex, it will institute a never-before-attempted weighted lottery for noncommercial river permits.
+The waiting list, with its embarrassing mass of patiently-waiting future permittees, is on its way out--a full 66% of waiters on the list were thrown to the "weighted" lottery--according to the Park's own determination--with mounds of red tape with little compensation for years of waiting.
+While the Park rejected an all-reservation system as unfriendly to concessionaires and too complex, the 2006 CRMP instituted a never-before-attempted weighted lottery for noncommercial river permits.

-While the Park makes admirable mention of striving to make administrative, educational and scientific trips as wilderness-compliant as possible, incredibly, there was no attempt to evaluate how motors could be removed to smooth the path to wilderness designation and comply with Park Service policies.
+While the Park marked admirable mention of striving to make administrative, educational and scientific trips as wilderness-compliant as possible, incredibly, there was no attempt to evaluate how motors could be removed to smooth the path to wilderness designation and comply with Park Service policies.
 NPS wilderness policies direct parks to treat proposed wildernesses such as the Grand Canyon backcountry and river, as if they were already designated, pending a vote by Congress.

-As for the helicopter shuttles, the park not only refuses to restrict them in most months, but inserted language declaring that they have no ability to do so since the helicopters use tribal lands, conveniently ignoring the parks absolute ability to regulate exchanges.
+As for the helicopter shuttles, the park not only refuses to restrict them in most months, but inserted language declaring that they have no ability to do so since the helicopters use tribal lands, conveniently ignoring the parks absolute ability to regulate helicopter exchanges.

 CRMP Reading Guide